OlhaKobylianskaAlex/OlhaKobylianskaAlex/README.md

 <hr>

-## I`m an enthusiastic and detail-oriented Trainee/Junior Front-End Developer seeking an entry-level position with Company to use my skills in coding.
-I`m sure that my technical knowledge of HTML, CSS, JavaScript/TypeScript, Angular will render me a valuable addition to your web development team.
+## I am an enthusiastic and detail-oriented Trainee/Junior Front-End Developer seeking an entry-level position with Company to use my skills in coding.
+I am sure that my technical knowledge of HTML, CSS, JavaScript/TypeScript, Angular will render me a valuable addition to your web development team.

 <hr>